 - If all cats appear calm and peaceful, let your returning cat out of the carrier.

-- If you sense tension between your cats, or if previous home-comings have resulted in conflict, keep your returning cat in the carrier and take him to a separate room to avoid potential injury from an upset cat.
-Provide food, water, and litter box for a minimum of 24 hours while this cat regains the more familiar smell of home.
+- If you sense tension between your cats, or if previous home-comings have resulted in conflict, keep your returning cat in the carrier.
+Take him to a separate room to avoid potential injury from an upset cat.
+Provide food, water, and litter box in this separate room for a minimum of 24 hours while this cat regains the more familiar smell of home.

 - Consider rubbing all the cats with a towel to mix their scents with that of your returning cat.